SciTools/iris/docs/src/further_topics/dask_best_practices/index.rst

 appropriately structured data.
 For example, we may need to "chunk" data arrays into smaller pieces to process, read and write it; getting the "chunking" right can make a significant different to performance!

-To make sure you get the most out of Dask, check the list of sections on the right for those that seem relevant to you.

 .. _numpy_threads: